-(in millions) Risk Ba sed Capital Common stock plus related surplus, net of treasury stock \$ 1,694 Retained earnings 162,890 Accumulated other comprehensive income (AOCI) 194 Common Equity Tier 1 capital (CET1) before regulatory adjustments and deductions 164,778 Less: Goodwill (net of associated deferred taxes) 27,158 Other (includes intangibles, net gain/loss on cash flow hedges) 1,043 CECL transition provision (2) 1,720 Total adjustments and deductions for Common Equity Tier 1 capital 26,481 CET1 capital 138,297 Additional Tier 1 capital instruments plus related surplus 20,108 Less: Total additional Tier 1 capital deductions 209 Additional Tier 1 capital 19,899 Tier 1 capital 158,196 Tier 2 capital before regulatory adjustments and deductions 28,926 Less: Total Tier 2 capital deductions 188 Tier 2 capital 28,738 Total capital \$ 186,934
+(in millions) Risk-Based Capital Common stock plus related surplus, net of treasury stock \$ (10,289) Retained earnings 180,322 Accumulated other comprehensive income (AOCI) (1,702) Common Equity Tier 1 capital (CET1) before regulatory adjustments and deductions 168,331 Less: Goodwill (net of associated deferred taxes) 26,459 Other (includes intangibles, net gain/loss on cash flow hedges) 1,470 CECL transition provision (2) 241 Total adjustments and deductions for Common Equity Tier 1 capital 27,688 CET1 capital 140,643 Additional Tier 1 capital instruments plus related surplus 19,275 Less: Total additional Tier 1 capital deductions 247 Additional Tier 1 capital 19,028 Tier 1 capital 159,671 Tier 2 capital before regulatory adjustments and deductions 27,188 Less: Total Tier 2 capital deductions 279 Tier 2 capital 26,909 Total capital \$ 186,580

 (1) The Basel III requirements for calculating CET1 and tier 1 capital, along with RWAs, are fully phased-in.
-However, the requirements for determining tier 2 and total capital are still in accordance with Basel III Transition Requirements.
+However, the requirements for determining tier 2 and total capital remained in accordance with Basel III Transition Requirements at December 31, 2021, but became fully phased-in beginning January 1, 2022.

-(2) In second quarter 2020, the Company elected to apply a modified transition provision issued by federal banking regulators related to the impact of CECL on regulatory capital.
-The rule permits certain banking organizations to exclude from regulatory capital the initial adoption impact of CECL, plus 25% of the cumulative changes in the ACL under CECL for each period until December 31, 2021, followed by a three-year phase-out of the benefits.
-The impact of the CECL transition provision on the regulatory capital of the Company at December 31, 2020, was an increase in capital of \$1.7 billion, reflecting a \$991 million (post-tax) increase in capital recognized upon our initial adoption of CECL, offset by 25% of the \$10.8 billion increase in our ACL under CECL from January 1, 2020, through December 31, 2020.
+(2) At December 31, 2021, the impact of the CECL transition provision issued by the federal banking regulators on our regulatory capital was an increase in capital of \$241 million, reflecting a \$991 million (post-tax) increase in capital recognized upon our initial adoption of CECL, offset by 25% of the \$4.9 billion increase in our ACL under CECL from January 1, 2020, through December 31, 2021.

-Table 4 presents information on the RWAs components included within our regulatory capital ratios under the Advanced Approach on a fully phased-in basis for Wells Fargo & Company at December 31, 2020, reflecting the impact of the CECL transition provision.
+Table 4 presents information on the RWAs components included within our regulatory capital ratios under the Advanced Approach on a fully phased-in basis for Wells Fargo & Company at December 31, 2021, reflecting the impact of the CECL transition provision.